turbot/powerpipe-docs/docs/powerpipe-hcl/card.md

 # card

 A card is used to show a value to the user, or some change in value.
 A card can also present itself in different types.
 You can even dynamically style the card.
-For example, you may show the count of public S3 buckets and if the value is greater than 0, display an `alert` type card, otherwise show `ok` type card.
+For example, you may show the count of public S3 buckets and if the value is greater than 0, display an `alert` type card, otherwise show an `ok` type card.

 Cards can be declared as named resources at the top level of a mod, or they can be declared as anonymous blocks inside a `dashboard` or `container`, or be re-used inside a `dashboard` or `container` by using a `card` with `base = <mod>.card.<card_resource_name>`.